 As long as your Nanny can run around after your children and fulfil the duties and responsibilities assigned to them, my advice is to keep an open mind.
 I have seen way too many Nanny job descriptions, nowadays, specifying an upper age limit or aged between, which rules out many amazing Nannies, as well as Governesses and Tutors.
 Nannies over the age of 35 or even 45 are not past it, and actually have more stamina than those who are years younger.
-And, let’s face it, no two people, or 50 year old, for example, are the same.
-One may reflect their age, be older than their age or like myself, are at least 10 to 15 years younger.
+And, let’s face it, no two people, for example, are the same.
+One may reflect their age, be older than their age or like myself, are at least 10 younger.
 At 46, I looked like I was in my late 20’s to early 30’s.
-The point I am trying to get across here is: what is important, is the connection between your child/children and the Nanny, the Nannies ability to run around and keep up with your child or children (for safety, but to partake in your children’s activities and outdoor pursuits when required), and to perform the duties and responsibilities discussed at interview.
+The point I am trying to get across here is: what is important, is the connection between your child/children and the Nanny, their ability to run around and keep up with your child or children (for safety, but to partake in your children’s activities and outdoor pursuits when required), and to perform the duties and responsibilities discussed at interview.
 Don’t be put off by a ‘number’.
-If agencies are forwarding a candidate’s age, or worse, their full date of birth, this not only breaches data protection, but equality laws, too.
+If agencies are forwarding a candidate’s age without their consent, or worse, their full date of birth at the time of representing their CV, this not only breaches data protection, but equality laws, too.

 Bel-Rose International Nanny Agency | London